Kristina01111000/Drws_site/README.md

     The knowledge that you are helping people discover the unifying, life-renewing & balance- building power of nature’s Fire, Air, Water & Earth

-we will redirect the QR code page to whatever we want to send it to

-10/19

 Things to do when quizzes are back:

 - remove teh yiin/yang graph from the 40Q